melaniewalsh/AI-for-Humanists/_pages/glossary.md

 ## Attention
 Attention is an important component of GPT, BERT, and other transformer models.
 At a high level, attention tells the model which pieces of input to "pay attention to" when making predictions.
 At a low level, attention is just a vector of weights over the inputs.
 Intuitively, you might expect that the model might "attend" to the words like "best" and "favorite" when doing sentiment analysis (though these attention decisions are often much less intuitive).
 You can read more about attention in this great [tutorial](https://towardsdatascience.com/deconstructing-bert-part-2-visualizing-the-inner-workings-of-attention-60a16d86b5c1).

+While it is an important part of what makes Transformer models work, Attention is also a limitation.
+Since every token can "talk" to every other token, the number of token-token relationships that have to be handled grows as the *square* of the number of tokens.
+Flash Attention is a trick for speeding this up by accumulating messages between tokens dynamically instead of calculating the full matrix of token-token weights.

+## Context windows
+Transformer models are built to handle a specific maximum number of tokens, called the context.
+The length is usually a power of 2: the BERT model had a context window, GPT3 had 2048, and some newer models have 128,000.
+A short story in English can be around 32k tokens for commonly used models.
+Most novels are between 128k and 1M tokens.

 ## Fine-Tune
 LLMs are "pre-trained" on large datasets of texts, such as Wikipedia, books, StackOverflow, and other texts from the internet.
 However, if you want to improve and tweak language models to perform better on *specific kinds of texts*, you can "fine-tune" the model.